smucclaw/documentation/docs/output.rst

 The L4 encoding produces a **JSON schema**.

 This JSON schema will control JSONforms to produce the web app form.
 In this repository we use JSONforms with Vue.
-A [React](https://jsonforms.io/api/react/) implementation is also available for JSONforms.
+A `React <https://jsonforms.io/api/react/>`_ implementation is also available for JSONforms.

 This will produce one unbroken form with default styling with the default UI schema.
-It is likely necessary to write a [custom uischema](https://jsonforms.io/docs/uischema/).
+It is likely necessary to write a `custom uischema <https://jsonforms.io/docs/uischema/>`_.
 For the Vue build, we found it necessary to write a custom Renderer as well for single object properties, however we believe this already exists for the React implementation of JSONForms.
 Before deciding how best to do this, however, please read through "UI Display Text for the form" section below.

 Together, the UI Schema and the JSON Schema control the web application.